-A patent attorney is a lawyer with experience in IP law that covers the security and protection of intellectual property.
+A patent attorney is a lawyer with experience in intellectual property (IP) law that covers the security and protection of intellectual property.
 These attorneys receive a federal license to represent clients by passing a bar exam designed specifically for patent law.
 A patent attorney cannot represent clients before the USPTO without this federal license and their state bar license.
 Thus, a patent attorney is someone who has extensive understanding and training in the protection and representation of intellectual property.

 What Do Patent Lawyers Do?

-Patent attorneys might help inventors analysis their invention and develop a patent that can defend that invention.
+Patent attorneys might help inventors analyze their invention and develop a patent that can defend that invention.
 Effectively writing a patent application isn’t something that can be done by anyone.
 It sometimes takes years of apprenticeship with qualified patent attorneys before a lawyer can handle it on their own.
 Most attorneys don't perceive patent regulation in any respect.
 There’s by no means been a profitable firm that has their engineers writing their very own patents.
-They typically have a patent attorney in-house, or they bring about one in from the outside.
+They typically have a patent attorney in-house, or they bring one in from the outside.
 It avoids compromising on quality.

 Who Are Patent Attorneys?

 A lawyer who has extensive understanding of IP laws and regulations in addition to specialized knowledge of a technical industry.
-For example, a patent attorney who has devoted his or her profession to obtaining patents on innovations in telecommunications can, for example, create a cell phone company’s patent, anticipate the patent office’s rejections, and use the regulation to get you your patent.
+For example, a patent attorney who has devoted his or her profession to obtaining patents on innovations in telecommunications can, for example, create a cell phone company’s patent, anticipate the patent office’s rejections, and use regulations to get you your patent.

-Better Understanding Patent Attorney
+Better Understanding of a Patent Attorney

 A patent attorney is a consultant who helps prepare and submit your patent application while also acting as legal representation if you have patent infringement, licensing, or re-examination issues.

 Patent attorneys may specialize in niches like healthcare, technology, or engineering which could be critical in understanding and representing your patent.
-They can also can give their professional patent opinions for legal cases independent of their representative clients.
+They can also can give their professional patent opinions for legal cases independent of their clients.